‘Scientists have become the bearers of the torch of discovery in our quest for knowledge.’

 As teachers of science we will…

-…encourage our children to be curious, observe and make connections about themselves and the world around them.
-Through our topic based approach and our subject big questions, we aim to stimulate a child’s curiosity in asking and answering questions as they use their senses to find out why things happen in the way they do.
+…teach a well-sequenced science curriculum where the National Curriculum and EYFS Framework is covered through age-appropriate topics which stimulate and encourage our children to be curious, observe and make connections about themselves and the world around them.
+Through our scientific big questions, we aim to stimulate a child’s curiosity in asking and answering questions as they use their subject knowledge and senses to find out why things happen in the way they do.

-We want our children to become ‘scientists’ and work and think scientifically as they develop good scientific skills, knowledge and understanding and use subject specific vocabulary to talk about their ideas and findings.
-First hand and real life opportunities through scientific investigation and experiments enables them to make meaning and connections to real life whilst bringing science to life.
-For example, the ice hand investigation allows children to explore materials and the changes of state and the Year One children make a model of a working stomach using a range of kitchen substances to enable them to understand how food is digested.
+As our young children become ‘scientists’ they will work and think scientifically and develop good scientific skills, knowledge and understanding and use subject-specific vocabulary to talk about their ideas and findings.
+First hand and real-life opportunities through scientific investigation and experiments enables them to make meaning and connections to real life whilst bringing science to life.
+For example, in Year One children make a model of a working stomach using a range of kitchen substances to enable them to understand how food is digested.
+In Year Two pupils are encouraged to apply their reading skills to becomes scientific researchers to find out about habitats beyond our local environment and the animals that live in them.

 National Curriculum 2014